russodanielp/russodanielp.github.io/content/pages/Curriculum Vitae.md

 __Book Chapters__

-> 1\. __Russo Daniel P__ and Zhu H. Accessing the High-Throughput Screening Data Landscape.
+> 1\. __Russo D P__ and Zhu H. Accessing the High-Throughput Screening Data Landscape.
 In: _High-Throughput Screening Assays in Toxicology_ (by Zhu, H and Xia, M; Editors)_ Chapter 16, pgs.
 153-159.
 Springer New York, 2015.
 ISBN: 978-1-4939-6344-7.

 ### Presentations